kaanbozdogan/Algorithm-Problems-w-Python/README.md

-Those are the problems I've given to solve in my "Introduction to Algorithms" course.
+Those are a small part of the problems I've given to solve in my "Introduction to Algorithms" course.